checkmarx-ltd/cx-flow/docs/Thresholds-and-policies.md

 #### <a name="scmConfigurations">SCM configurations</a>

-in order to use CxFlow status checks to control vulnerable code and block developers actions, you need to configure it in the SCM branches settings:
+In order to use CxFlow status checks to control vulnerable code and block developers actions, you need to configure it in the SCM branches settings:

 <u>**GitHub**</u>: